kk-digital/kcg-scrapper/pinterest-scrapper/README.md

 enough free ram, ~2 GB per worker.
 If using proxies, set workers to at most 25% of available proxies, so when the scraper rotates it uses a not recently used proxy.

+The output folder can be configured via cli parameters, otherwise defaults to project root `output` folder.
+On the other hand, logs are always stored in `logs` folder in the root dir as well.

 Most general configuration can be provided via cli parameters.
 For detailed control you can modify any entry in the `settings.py` file; each entry is documented.